wptrainingteam/web-fonts/README.md

 *  Make sure to read [Playing with Fonts](http://codex.wordpress.org/Playing_With_Fonts) @ Codex, and note this article has an extensive Font resources/troubleshooting section.
 *  [CSS Web Safe Font Combinations](http://www.w3schools.com/cssref/css_websafe_fonts.asp) @ w3schools is a list of some commonly used font combinations, organized by generic family.``
+*  A way to self-host Google Fonts when privacy issues are a concern is to use [Google Web Fonts Helper](https://google-webfonts-helper.herokuapp.com/fonts)

 ## Hands-on Walkthrough